AnyLog-co/documentation/using edgex.md

 Details on the ***run mqtt client*** command and the data mapping instructions are available at the [Subscribing to a Broker](https://github.com/AnyLog-co/documentation/blob/master/mqtt.md#subscribing-to-a-broker) section.

 ## Downloading and Configuring Edgex
+An overview on how Edgex publishes data on a message broker is available [here](https://docs.edgexfoundry.org/1.3/examples/Ch-ExamplesAddingMQTTDevice/).

 The following instruction specify how to download Edgex, start and stop an Edgex instance: